aflupton/DoctorLookup_API/README.md

 #### _Doctor Lookup App, 6/1/18_
 #### _By Andrew Lupton_

+## Description

+An app that assists in finding a doctor within a specified search area.
+The user enters their location and medical issue and the app returns a list of the relevant doctors.

 ## Setup
 1. Clone this repository (DoctorLookup_API) from Github.
 2. Go to https://developer.betterdoctor.com/ and generate a unique API Key.